-Enrollment in Graduate Programs
+Enrollment in the School of Graduate Studies

 For enrollment in any Graduate Program (Management, Psychology, Public Administration, and Teaching),

 - Obtain an application packet by calling the Enrollment Management Department or by visiting the CCSJ website. - Complete the application form and submit it with the \$25 application fee and appropriate accompanying documents two months prior to the semester start date, and - Include the following accompanying documents: a written statement of purpose indicating interest in the program, three letters of recommendation, including one from the applicant's academic program administrator if currently in college, and official transcripts reflecting all undergraduate coursework completed.